FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### POST RELEASE OPTIMIZATIONS

-- Inform user that his session has expired and autoredirect to login
-- Make unit outline and unit breakdown more descriptive in that user can know where he/she is at all times.
 - Handle complete deletion and update of content eg if we delete a unit / we delete it and all of its children including from s3 bucket.
+(Mongoose therapy...They just need the id to fetch data ...
+Form elements are already controlled components...
+They will do what we say and hopefully by using react forms hook, we get to manage them all in one place.)
+- Create resources interface and test upload to s3 bucket while at it see how to retrieve the documents privately.
-- Fetching documents securely with the exclusion of images.(Backend need!)
+- Optimize navigation bar with the newly found techniques.
-- Create an interface for viewing the resources
-- Migrate to typescript using SWC compiler - It just enforces types thats it.
+- Inform user that his session has expired then autoredirect to login...
+Refresh hinders our alert box implementation from playing out...
+Add a delay to logout session b3 refresh if token has expired.
+- Make unit outline and unit breakdown more descriptive in that user can know where he/she is at all times.Give descriptive title names.Save server lots of traffic
 - Keeping track of user interaction and completion using document ids , arrays and array methods.(Backend need!)
-- Polish youtube data api upload by handling access token expiration.Upload now works well!
+- Look into how user can reset password securely...
+On the backend its just a simple update after thorough verification from server.
+- Implement typescript with SWC

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

 - SWC works well without hitches.
 Will use it when i migrate to typescript.
 - Using overflow-s-hidden hidden helps to hide the unwanted x direction scrollbar when overflow auto is used.
 - Router state has always been simply an object...
 You know that basic container with a key and a value which in my case was as simple as assigning a background `{ background: location }` and once present in the state activating the second set of routes.
 - When an error occurs , the error code should be that of the error message...
 Not 400...
 Remember that axios is only successfull when a 2xx response is returned....
 The rest automatically results into an error.